wconrad/rabbit_droppings/README.markdown

 processes the messages incorrectly, you can use use a program in this package to restore the queue from the file.

-# How to save a message from code
+# Using the command-line utilities

+To backup a queue

+    rabbit_droppings --host localhost --queue jobs \
+      --file /path/to/save/file --dump

+To backup and purge a queue

+    rabbit_droppings --host localhost --queue jobs \
+      --file /path/to/save/file --purge

+To restore a queue

+    rabbit_droppings --host localhost --queue jobs \
+      --file /path/to/save/file --restore

+These examples use the long options for clarity.
+Most options have short forms:

+    rabbit_droppings -H localhost -q jobs \
+      -f /path/to/save/file -d

-## Saving a message with the pika library
+# Saving a message with the pika library

 If you have a program using the pika library to publish messages to a RabbitMQ server, here's how to save messages that could not be